gui549/Look-Out-Your-Windows/README.md

 3. Press the 'Start' button and select save folder.
 If you want to save the image and folder, press a checkbox.

+4. If you want to use GPU, press a 'GPU' checkbox.
+(If your GPU is unavailable, the checkbox is not enabled.)

-4. Press  the 'OK' button to create images.
+5. Press  the 'OK' button to create images.

-5. If there exist a previously created images in the save folder, skip the create process.
+6. If there exist a previously created images in the save folder, skip the create process.

-6. Before pressing the 'Stop' or 'Exit' button, the process automatically changes the desktop wallpaper in the correct time.
+7. Before pressing the 'Stop' or 'Exit' button, the process automatically changes the desktop wallpaper in the correct time.

-7. If you press the 'X' button in the upper right corner, it will be executed in the system tray.
+8. If you press the 'X' button in the upper right corner, it will be executed in the system tray.

 &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; &nbsp; <img src="https://user-images.githubusercontent.com/70506921/131242206-f334f748-dd30-409b-8966-860e20551d24.png">